How to Perfectly Cook Chicken Breast on the Stove

 Cook a boneless, skinless chicken breast over medium-high heat in a pan that’s wide and deep to accommodate the chicken and keep splatter to a minimum.
 Flip the chicken after 5 minutes (don’t poke, prod, wiggle, or try to flip).
 After you’ve flipped, add 1 tablespoon of butter and cook for another 5 minutes for a golden, juicy piece of meat.

-How To Cook Golden, Juicy Chicken Breast on the Stove
+How Long to Cook Chicken Breast on the Stove

 boneless, skinless chicken breasts (about 1 pound total)

 freshly ground black pepper

 - 1 tablespoon

 Knife and cutting board

 10-inch or larger skillet